HumanCellAtlas/dcp-community/rfcs/text/0000-multi-data-collection-dataset-processing.md

 ## Metadata Requirements for SS2 scRNA-seq datasets and provision for plate-based analyses
 The above metadata requirements are also compatible with SS2 analyses and can support plate based-analyses.
 Cells that have been sequenced more than once (a rare, but plausible scenario for SS2) can be identified by using a library identifier as presented in this RFC, currently under review.

 Furthermore, this approach can be extended to support plate-based processing.
 By ensuring that a plate field is provided for each cell, multiple cell bundles can be aggregated into a single plate-based workflow.
-A DAPS can contain one or more plates.
+A *data group* can contain one or more plates.
 Provision must be made for any cells not associated with a plate identifier, or otherwise, the plate identifier must be a compulsory field.

-## Pros and Cons of DAPS Approach
+## Pros and Cons of *data group* Approach

 Pros
 *   Avoids potentially very expensive run-away queries